eds35016/jetlagdc/README.md

 # jetlagdc
-A React Native iOS app for the Jet Lag DC trip.
+A React Web App for the Jet Lag DC trip.